cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 We concede that bijectivity is not strictly needed.
 Avoiding transaction malleability only requires collision resistance on the encoding.
 Lossless encoding also does not require decodability.
 However, bijectivity assures both non-malleability and losslessness.

+Bijectivity will be tested in two ways:

+- by providing a set of test fixtures between a transaction's Proto JSON representation and its TEXTUAL representation, and checking that encoding/decoding in both directions matches the fixtures,
+- by using property testing on the proto transaction itself, and testing that the composition of encoding and decoding yields the original transaction itself.

 This also prevents users signing over hashed transaction metadata, which is a security concern for Ledger's security team.

 We propose to maintain functional tests using bijectivity in the SDK.